Article Categories

 Distance Vector Routing (DVR) Protocol

 In distance-vector routing (DVR), each router is required to inform the topology changes to its neighboring routers periodically.
-Historically it is known as the old ARPNET routing algorithm or Bellman-Ford algorithm.
+Historically it is known as the old ARPANET routing algorithm or Bellman-Ford algorithm.

 How the DVR Protocol Works

-- Each router knows the delay in reaching its neighbors (Ex − send echo request).
+Neighbor discovery − Each router knows the delay in reaching its direct neighbors through methods like echo requests.

-- Routers periodically exchange routing tables with each of their neighbors.
+Periodic updates − Routers periodically exchange their complete routing tables with each of their neighbors.

-- It compares the delay in its local table with the delay in the neighbor’s table and the cost of reaching that neighbor.
+Route comparison − Upon receiving neighbor updates, each router compares the delay in its local table with the delay in the neighbor's table plus the cost of reaching that neighbor.

-- If the path via the neighbor has a lower cost, then the router updates its local table to forward packets to the neighbor.
+Table updates − If a path via the neighbor has a lower cost, the router updates its local table to forward packets through that neighbor.

 Example − Distance Vector Router Protocol